TheStudent00/GraphModel/Oracle(NAS)/Description.md

 ---

-# 4. Monotone-Spline Feature Standardization
+# 4. Monotone-Spline Feature Standardization and Factorization

-A key innovation:
+A key innovation is the treatment of data and weights as **Geometric Shapes** rather than raw arrays.

-1. Input or internal feature vectors are **sorted** (descending or ascending).
+## 4.1 Input Standardization
-2. The sorted vector is treated as a **monotone curve**.
+1. Input vectors are **sorted** (descending or ascending) to produce a Monotone Curve.
-3. The curve is encoded via **monotone splines**.
+2. The curve is encoded via **monotone splines**.
-4. A learned-permutation matrix maps between raw feature ordering and canonicalized forms.
+3. This creates an input representation that is invariant to index permutation (until re-permuted), acting as a **Universal Interface**.

-Benefits:
+## 4.2 Feature Factorization (The Lego Principle)

-- universal geometric representation,
+The Core separates the definition of a feature into two distinct banks:
-- feature comparability across Modules,
+1.  **Spline Bank (Content/Physics):** Defines the magnitude distribution of a feature (e.g., "Sharp Contrast," "Gaussian Bell," "Linear Gradient").
-- reduced entanglement,
+2.  **Permutation Bank (Context/Geometry):** Defines the topological ordering of those values (e.g., "Vertical," "Horizontal," "Spiral").

-- stable dynamics for Q/K/V mixing,
+An **Active Feature** is a learned pairing of a Spline from the bank and a Permutation from the bank.
-- scalable expandability.
+* **Benefit:** A single Spline (e.g., "Edge") can be reused across multiple Permutations (Orientations), enabling **Combinatorial Compression** and preventing the model from re-learning the same physics for every geometry.

-This canonicalization is central to Graph Model’s universality.
+---

-## 4.1 Spectral Permutation Families as Core-Level Geometry
+## 4.3 Spectral Permutation Families as Core-Level Geometry

 Permutation logic is no longer stored inside Contact structures, nor is it modeled by simple curves.
 Instead, each Core owns one or more **Spectral Permutation Families**—continuous, learnable fields that generate discrete permutations for any input length via a hybrid Fourier basis.